rmorshea/spectate/docs/source/usage/events.rst

 Sometimes there is a block of code in which it's possible to produce duplicate events or events which could be merged into one.
-By passing in a ``reducer`` to :func:`~spectate.mvc.events.hold` you can change the list of events just before they are distributed.
+By passing in a ``reducer`` to :func:`~spectate.events.hold` you can change the list of events just before they are distributed.
 This is done by having the ``reducer`` return or yield the new events.

 .. code-block:: python